SEKOIA-IO/intake-formats/Stormshield/README.md

 ## Description

-The Stormshield Network Security firewall range provides the essential functionality you need to meet your business challenges.
-They are backed by trusted products that are certified to the highest European standards.
+Stormshield Network Security is a range of network security appliances.

 With this parser enabled, each event encountered by your Stormshield firewall will be available in SEKOIA.IO.